 Now we're going to transition into financial decision making in business settings.
 Fortunately, the only difference between personal and business financial decisions is the lingo.
-That said, the lingo can be daunting and the settings can seem foreign at first.
+The financial principles are identical so that everything we've learned thus far can be applied to any business.
+That said, the lingo can be daunting and the settings foreign at first.
 So, let's set the stage here by providing some context for how a business is viewed from a financial perspective.